mliebelt/ChessTempoViewer/readme.txt

 * Missing: pgnFile as alternative to embedding the moves.

 == Upgrade Notice ==

+= 0.9.5 =
+See if you can choose the correct language for your word press installation.
+Localizations are at least available for English, German, French, Portuguese.
+The localization is then set in the header of the rendered HTML (2nd line).

+= 0.9.4 =
+No upgrade notices necessary.

+= 0.9.3 =
+No upgrade notices necessary.

 = 0.9.2 =
 No backward incompatible change, the new layout paramter has the same default as before.